Rimaru-ai/Arcade-Pong/README.md

 🧑‍💻 Contributing

-Feel free to fork this repo, improve the game (new power-ups, better AI, sounds 🎶), and submit a pull request!
+Feel free to fork this repo, improve the game (new power-ups, better AI, sounds 🎶), and submit a pull request!!